oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

   8. Save the file.

-  9. Enter the Login URL generated and documented to your `key-data.txt` previously into your browser.
+  9. Enter the Cloud Manager URL  recorded in your `key-data.txt` file into your browser.

-  10. Log into the Oracle E-Business Suite Cloud Manager using your IDCS credentials for the EBS Cloud Manager account as documented in your `key-data.txt` file.
+  10. Log into the Oracle E-Business Suite Cloud Manager using your `Tenancy Admin User Name` and `Tenancy Admin Password` as documented in your `key-data.txt` file.

   ![This screenshot is of the Oracle Cloud Account Sign In page.](./images/cloud-sign-in.png " ")